 Ajax devices use a digital algorithm to detect human movement.
 As long as your pets are smaller than 50 centimeters (19.5 inches) and 20 kilograms (44 lbs), they shouldn’t set off your Ajax detectors.

 Can I add and remove system users?

 Yes, if you are an administrator with full access to the system settings.
 You can add up to 50 users to the Ajax hub.
 They can be family members, friends, neighbors, colleagues or even a security company.

 Does Ajax support video surveillance?

-Third-party cameras can be connected to the Ajax using the app.
-You can choose nearly any camera, as long as it supports RTSP video streaming.
+Third-party cameras can be connected to the security system using Ajax apps.
+You can choose nearly any camera that supports RTSP or seamlessly integrate Dahua IP cameras and DVRs.